The Story of the GCGI

 Kamran Mofid, Founder, Globalisation for the Common Good Initiative (GCGI)

-People need to see that there are serious alternatives to the world’s present failing policies, rules and institutions, and that there are likeminded global citizens who share a vision of hope and common values that can lift them out of the deep sense of powerlessness and despair that is now affecting so many parts of the world.
+People need to see there are serious alternatives to the current failing policies, rules and institutions, which govern the world these days.
+There is hope in likeminded global citizens who share a vision of common values.
+Such a vision can lift us out of the deep sense of powerlessness and despair that is now affecting so many parts of the world.